Olavo-B/LoadDataset/README.md

 ### Common Issues

+> [!CAUTION]
+> There's currently a bug in the `load_spambase` function where it incorrectly references 'iris.csv' in the load_path section.
+This will be fixed in a future update.

 **Dataset won't download:**
 - Check your internet connection
 - Verify you have write permissions to the save directory
 - Some datasets may be temporarily unavailable from their original sources
+- For UCI ML Repo datasets (Adult, Iris, Covertype, KDD99, Spambase), ensure `ucimlrepo` is installed

 **Out of memory errors:**
-- Large datasets like HIGGS may require significant RAM
+- Large datasets like HIGGS and KDD99 may require significant RAM
 - Consider using a machine with at least 8GB RAM for larger datasets

+**Import errors:**
+- Make sure all required dependencies are installed: `ucimlrepo`, `scikit-learn`
+- Some datasets require additional preprocessing libraries

 **File permission errors:**
 - Ensure the script has write permissions to the specified directories